GPA calculator helps you to calculate your school or college grade point average online.

-GPA Calculator is an online web application that helps you to calculate college, high school, and cumulative grade point average.
+College GPA Calculator is an online web application that helps you to calculate your college, high school, or cumulative grade point average.
 Also, it's a free and easy-to-use tool.
-Just select the grades and enter credit hours and get the results.
+Just select the grades and enter credit hours and get the results within a second.

-Mostly, grade point average is calculated on a 4.0 scale.
+Mostly, the grade point average is calculated on a 4.0 scale.
 So, it may count in the range from 0.0 to 4.0.

 0.0 defines the lowest score, and 4.0 defines the highest score.
 In addition, this type of GPA is known as an "Unweighted GPA".

-In this table, the letter grades are converted into numerical values.
+In the following table, the letter grades are converted into numerical values.
 Also, we can call it "Grade Points".
-You need this table when you are calculating the GPA manually.
-It will help you to find the "Grade Points" from "Letter Grades".
-Also, we will get more ideas about this table when we take some examples.
+We need this table when we are calculating the GPA manually.
+It will help us to find the Grade Points from Letter Grades.
+Also, you will get more ideas about this table when we take some examples.

-|Letter Grade||Grade Point|
+|Letter Grade||Percent Grade||Grade Point|

-Most of the universities and high schools are following this GPA conversion scale.
+Most of the universities and high schools are following the above conversion scale.
 But some academics uses 2 decimal digits (i.e. .67, .33, ...) for more accurate results.
-This difference is minor that's why it is not affecting the final resultant value.
+This difference is minor.
+That's why it will not affect the final resultant value.
 Also, many schools and universities do not consider the "A+" grade.
 They use "A" as the highest one.